 - Support trade in U.S. technologies and products: Demand for advanced technologies will offer opportunities for growing exports of American technologies, products, and services.
 Technology cooperation, public-private partnerships, innovative financing, and capacity building are necessary for facilitating commerce in climate solutions stamped “Made in the USA.”
 Trade rules should protect intellectual property.

 - Encourage international cooperation: The United Nations Framework Convention on Climate Change’s (UNFCCC) Paris Agreement established a comprehensive framework for international action.
-Greater collaboration between governments and businesses is essential to build the best models to tackle climate challenges.
+Greater collaboration between governments and businesses is essential to build the best models to tackle climate challenges, which is why the Chamber supports U.S. participation in the Paris Agreement.
 The Chamber is an official UNFCCC observer, and it will continue to work with its overseas business partners to pursue a formal channel to push for greater business input to the UNFCCC.
 Business must be at the table to be part of the solution.

 Inaction is not an option.
 We call on policymakers to seize on an approach that rises to the challenge of climate change, leveraging business leadership and expertise, America’s energy edge and our ability to innovate.